SSWConsulting/SSW.Rules.Content/rules/do-you-have-a-good-page-speed/rule.md

 A website with large, uncompressed images, excessive plugins, and unoptimized code can lead to slow loading times.
 Visitors may encounter delays, increasing the likelihood of frustration and abandonment.
 This negatively impacts user experience and potential conversions.
 :::
 ::: bad
-What not to do to negatively impact your UX
+Bad example - Things that will negatively impact the website UX
 :::

 ::: greybox